purzelrakete/bandit/README.md

 ### Javascript and the HTTP API

-Run `$GOPATH/bin/api -port 80 -apiExperiments experiments.tsv` to start the
-endpoint with the provided test experiments.
+Build the project by running `make`, then run `bandit-api -port 80 -apiExperiments experiments.tsv` to start the endpoint with the provided test experiments.

 In this scenario, the application makes a request to the api endpoint and then a second request to your api.